m0ru/bak/02_problemdescription.md

 simplified examples would be "I have a couch to give away" or "I'd like to travel to Paris in a week and need transportation".
 These documents, called "needs" can be posted on arbitrary data servers (called "WoN-Nodes").
-There they're discovered by matching-service, that continuously crawls the nodes it finds.
-Additionally, to get faster results, nodes can notify matchers of new needs.
+There they're discovered by matching-services, that continuously crawl the nodes they can find.
+Additionally, to get results more quickly, nodes can notify matchers of new needs.
 These then get compared with the ones the matcher already knows about.
 If it finds a good pair -- e.g. "I have a couch to give away" and "Looking for furniture for my living room" -- the matcher notifies the owners of these needs.
 They